-Dr. Delano Herman Bell was born in Cass City, Michigan on the 23rd of May, 1875.
-He was the eldest of 2 children born to Peter I. Bell and the former Louisa Caroline Delano.
+Dr. Delano Herman Bell was born in Cass City, Michigan on the 23rd of May, 1874.
+Dr. Bell was the eldest of 2 children born to Peter I. Bell and the former Louisa Caroline Delano.
 His parents were farmers and his little brother Cara Jed Bell was born on the 6th of September, 1891.
 His brother was killed in action during WWI on the 4th of October, 1918 at the age of 28.
 He was buried at Meuse-Argonne American Cemetery and Memorial in Romagne-sous-Montfaucon, Lorraine, France.
 He was a Private in the 16th Infantry Regiment in the 1st Infantry Division.

 The source of Dr. Bell’s medical training is unknown.
 In 1911 Dr. Bell was living in Chatham and practicing with Dr. Charles Cameron Bell.
 Dr. Delano H. Bell appears in the 1912 Vernon’s City of Chatham Business Directory.
 He was residing at 83 King Street West and his medical practice was located at the same location.

 Dr. Bell married Edna Harriett Reynolds in Chatham on the 2nd of September, 1911.
 Mrs. Bell was born on the 26th of October, 1886 in Des Moines, Iowa the daughter of John Reynolds and the former Eva Myers.
 Her father was a fireman.
 Mrs. Bell had been married once before to Ernest Phillip Williams on the 5th of June 1907.
 Mrs. Bell was a concert singer.
 The marriage between Dr and Mrs. Bell ended in divorce and she was married for a third time prior to her death in 1943.
 (Mr. Williams died in 1962).